wp-plugins/smart-forms/readme.txt

 = Smart Forms 1.1 =
 * Fixed forms editor, Fixed issue with the text area form element
-* Fixed forms editor, Fixed problem with the form designer
+* Fixed forms editor, Fixed problem with the form form builder
 * Improving forms editor, Added the option to select if you want to use horizontal radio or checkboxes

 = Smart Forms 0.8.5 =